yabinmeng/nosqlbench-build-docs/site/content/blog/cql-starter/quickstart-cql.md

 ### 1. Install Docker

-Ensure Docker is installed on your operation system.
+Ensure Docker is installed on your operating system.
 You can download it from [here](https://www.docker.com/)

 ### 2. Get NB5